 The women in the documentary can now envision a future and be agents of change.
 They are educating the next generation to stand for their rights and invite them to be part of the movement.

-“Wherever there is a LIMPAL-women, a new women is transformed,” says Rosalba Mahecha, a member of the Section.
+“Wherever there is a LIMPAL-women, a new woman is transformed,” says Rosalba Mahecha, a member of the Section.
 Indeed, the members of LIMPAL Colombia know they are valued and that their contributions are creating changes.

 Sharing resources: a win-win partnership